 Finding the vacancy announcement is only the start-point in getting hired.
 You'll need to understand how to build a good resume, how to interview for that particular job, how to follow up after the interview, and how to maximize your contacts.
-The RESUME topic will help you with that next step.

 Get started, don't quit!
 Be a carnivore when it comes to hunting down a job.
 Patience, perseverance and determination do pay off!
 Even sloths need to work hard to find food, so no excuses!
 Bees don't sit on the couch and bemoan their fate.
 Time is short - get moving!